imagekitio/docs-keep-a-changelog/media-library/overview/search-update-and-delete.md

 {% hint style="info" %}
 **Note**

-This feature is only available on request for specific plans.\
+This feature is only available in custom enterprise pricing plans.
 For more information, please contact the [support team](mailto:support@imagekit.io) or your ImageKit Customer Success Manager.
 {% endhint %}